 Objective: Use this guide to quickly find scholarly and professional resources in support of the Early Childhood Education program.

 Scholarly and peer-reviewed material can be found through our research databases.
-We recommend using:

 Hundreds of films on curriculum, instruction, educational foundations, psychology of education, special education.
+Credo Topics: Education Academic background information to start your research.

 Children’s Picture Book Collection